bilal-08/bilal-08/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on hobby project
+- 🔭 I’m currently working on a hobby project
 - 🌱 I’m currently learning Typescript
 - 📫 How to reach me: discord : bilal_08#2999